Zibellino: England and Scotland

 The jewelled gold heads and feet of zibellini were detailed in several royal inventories.
 The Edinburgh goldsmith John Mosman made a marten's head and feet from Scottish gold for Mary of Guise in December 1539.
-Her daughter, Mary, Queen of Scots, brought fur pieces on her return to Scotland from France in 1561; one of her zibellini had a head of jet.
+Her daughter, Mary, Queen of Scots, brought fur pieces on her return to Scotland from France in 1561; one of her zibellini had a head of jet, and one of rock crystal.
+Mary had zibellini of marten, sable, and ermine fur.
+In 1580, Mary, Queen of Scots, wrote to France for a marten fur and a gold marten's head set with precious stones for a christening gift for Gilbert Talbot's daughter Mary.

 In England, when Lady Jane Grey was at the Tower of London in 1553, she had a "sable skin, with a head of gold, muffled, garnished and set with four emeralds, four turquoises, six rubies, two diamonds and five pearls; four feet of gold, each set with a turquoise, the tongue being a ruby".
 Another sable skin used by Jane Grey had a clock or watch attached.
 Both sable skins had belonged to the wives of Henry VIII.
+Anne Herbert, Countess of Pembroke, sister of Catherine Parr, owned a "sabelles heade" set with 21 diamonds and a ruby in its mouth.
 Elizabeth I of England received a "Sable Skynne the hed and fourre featte of gold fully furnished with Dyamondes and Rubyes" as a New Year's Gift from the Earl of Leicester in 1585.

-Frances Sidney, Countess of Sussex hold a jewelled gold marten's head and fur in her 1570s portrait at Sidney Sussex College, Cambridge.
+Frances Sidney, Countess of Sussex holds a jewelled gold marten's head and fur in her 1570s portrait at Sidney Sussex College, Cambridge.
 In 1578 Margaret Douglas, Countess of Lennox bequeathed a sable with a gold head set with diamonds to Arbella Stuart.
-In 1606 Anne of Denmark owned "a sable head of gold with a collar or muzzle attached, garnished with diamonds, rubies, emeralds, and sapphires, with four feet", possibly inherited from Elizabeth or Mary, Queen of Scots.
+In 1606, Anne of Denmark owned "a sable head of gold with a collar or muzzle enamelled, garnished with diamonds, rubies, emeralds, and sapphires, with four feet, in each foot a small stone, and a ring in the mouth with a pearl", possibly inherited from Elizabeth or Mary, Queen of Scots.

+Bess of Hardwick sent an ermine to the Countess of Shrewsbury in July 1607, which had been a gift to her.
+The Countess described the zibellino as lifelike in her thank-you letter: 'with humble thanks for your Ladyship's "fayre and wellwrought Armen", which Godwilling I will keep as a great jewel both in respect of your Ladyship and her from whom your Ladyship had it, There can be nothing wrought in metal with more life'.